 We also learned that patients should be monitored as they made progress toward their goals to see if medication therapy was still warranted.

 Thus, I was confused, as there were no mainstream lifestyle interventions for Hashimoto’s, or any autoimmune conditions, for that matter.
-The only intervention recommended by endocrinologists, was a pharmacological one, to start taking a supplemental thyroid hormone such as Synthroid®, the #1 prescribed medication in the United States in 2013.
+The only intervention recommended by endocrinologists—a pharmacological one—is to start taking a supplemental thyroid hormone such as Synthroid®, the #1 prescribed medication in the United States in 2013.

 While I was prepared to start taking Synthroid® after having a gradual decrease of thyroid hormone production as I aged well into my 30’s, I didn’t feel this medication was appropriate for use in an autoimmune condition.
 The supplemental hormone did not stop the destruction of the thyroid gland by thyroid antibodies.
 It simply added more hormone when the thyroid was too damaged to produce it on its own.
 It was like pouring water into a leaky bucket without plugging up the holes that were causing the leak.